 - The indicated values except

-command-line option to specify different paths for each client.
-It's important to note that unexpected errors could arise if any of these three paths are shared among multiple judge clients.
+-ccommand-line option to specify different paths for each client.
+It's important to note that unexpected errors could arise if any of these three paths are shared among multiple judge clients. - Before running the judge client on a different

 - Multiple judge clients can be run at the same time by using the